Google gets U.S., EU nod to buy Motorola Mobility

 The purchase would give Google one of the mobile phone industry's largest patent libraries, as well as hardware manufacturing operations that will allow Google to develop its own line of smart phones.

-Google, the newest major entrant to the mobile market, is already being sued for patent infringement by Oracle Corp, which is seeking up to $6 billion.
+Google, the newest major entrant to the mobile market, is already being sued for patent infringement by Oracle Corp ORCL.O, which is seeking up to $6 billion.

-The legal battles over patents between technology and smartphone companies has prompted the European Commission to open an investigation into legal tactics used by Samsung Electronics Co Ltd against Apple and whether these breach EU antitrust rules.
+The legal battles over patents between various technology and smartphone firms has prompted the European Commission to open an investigation into legal tactics used by Samsung Electronics (005930.KS) against Apple and whether these breach EU antitrust rules.

-Some regulatory experts said the DOJ's comments in approving Google's acquisition of Motorola appeared to be more than mere boilerplate.

-"They have to proceed with caution and tread lightly," said Shubha Ghosh, a professor at University of Wisconsin Law School who specializes in antitrust law and intellectual property, with regards to Google.

-Regulators will be on the lookout for practices that might limit the entry of new smartphones or new technologies.

-"If Google makes it more difficult for new technologies to emerge, by locking-in existing licensees of the patents so that it becomes not profitable for them to adopt other technologies, that's the kind of thing that might give rise to antitrust scrutiny down the road," said Ghosh.

 Google's move to buy Motorola Mobility came shortly after it tried and failed to buy Nortel's patents.
-The winner was an Apple-led consortium, which includes Research in Motion Ltd, Microsoft Corp, EMC Corp, Ericsson and Sony Corp, which agreed in July to pay $4.5 billion for 6,000 patents and patent applications.
+The winner was an Apple-led consortium, which includes Research in Motion Ltd RIM.TO, Microsoft Corp (MSFT.O), EMC Corp EMC.N, Ericsson (ERICb.ST) and Sony Corp (6758.T), which agreed in July to pay $4.5 billion for 6,000 patents and patent applications.

 Google, which runs world's No. 1 Internet search engine, has been under increasing regulatory scrutiny.
 The U.S. Federal Trade Commission and the European Union are both investigating Google following accusations it uses its clout in the search market to beat rivals as it moves into related businesses.

-(Reporting By Diane Bartz and Foo Yun Chee with additional reporting by Alexei Oreskovic; editing by Tim Dobbyn and Andre Grenon)
+(Reporting By Diane Bartz and Foo Yun Chee; Editing by Tim Dobbyn)